alexcraig043/cosc-77/assignments/a2/submission/description.md

 ### Step 6 - Make a Scene:

 To fit the theme "Colors of the Season", I decided to make 4 spheres each with a color that represents a season; red for summer, yellow for fall, blue for winter, and green for spring.
+I then added my human figure to the right.
+Technically, I had to implement a `Scale_Vertex_Position_For_Mesh_Object` function to make the human mesh the correct size.
 I also applied my rotational Phong shading to the scene.
 I like how it came out, and the scene reminds me of how the Earth's angle to the sun's light changes with each season.
+For me, the spheres represent the four versions of the world in the different seasons, and the human figure represents the people who experience those seasons.
+My favorite season is fall, so I made the human figure yellow.

 Image 6.1
 ![image](step_6.png)